-Reveal Math supports teachers in their efforts to develop an approach that allows students to make sense of problems and develop problem-solving skills.
+Reveal Math supports teachers in their efforts to develop a classroom designed to allow students to make sense of problems and develop problem-solving skills.
 Drawing on the work from Reveal Math author Annie Fetter, Reveal Math incorporates sense-making routines into every lesson launch.

-A Be Curious activity launches every lesson and is designed to encourage students' curiosity and ideas while they observe a situation, problem, or phenomenon.
-Students apply previously learned problem-solving strategies or knowledge to make sense of the problem at hand or to wonder about how they should approach the situation.
-Built to respect and welcome all ideas, the exercise permits students to discuss what they notice about the problem and what they don't know or understand.
+Be Curious launches every lesson and is designed to encourage students' curiosity and ideas while they observe a situation, problem, or phenomenon.
+Students apply previously learned problem-solving strategies or knowledge to make sense of the problem at hand or to wonder about how they may approach the situation.
+Built to respect and welcome all ideas, the exercise permits students to discuss what they notice in the problem and what they don't know or understand.
 The focus is to engage the classroom community in making sense of the problem and context and encourage curiosity about the mathematics.
-In order to help students be curious, notice, and wonder about math problems, Be Curious moments in Reveal Math employ four practices, suggested by Fetter, to encourage sense-making: get rid of the question; get rid of the question and the numbers; give students the answer; ask about ideas, not answers.

-These practices allow students to find entry into problems by connecting the knowledge they currently hold to the problem-solving discussion.
-Students have the opportunity to determine what they know and what they still need to know.
+In order to be curious, notice, and wonder about math problems, Be Curious moments in Reveal Math employ four practices, suggested by Fetter, to encourage sense-making: Get rid of the question; get rid of the question and the numbers; give students the answer; ask about ideas, not answers.
+These practices allow students to find entry into problems, connecting the knowledge they currently hold to the problem-solving discussion.
+Students have the opportunity to understand what they know and what they still need to know.
 Engaging in Be Curious moments as a consistent part of math teaching and learning goes a long way toward developing a mathematics community that supports thinking, reasoning, and communicating and sets the stage for using sense-making throughout all components of the Reveal Math program.

-Mathematical Fluency
+Fluency

-There is a good deal of research on mathematical fluency explaining what it is and the role it plays in students' mathematical learning.
-There is some theoretical debate surrounding what fluency means and how it can be measured: Biancarosa and Shanley (2016) state that it should be treated as "a holistic description of a skilled performance" (p.
+There is a good deal of research on mathematical fluency explaining what it is and why it is important for students' mathematical learning.
+While there is some theoretical debate in defining what fluency means and how it can be measured, Biancarosa and Shanley (2016) state that it should be treated as "a holistic description of a skilled performance" (p.
 14).
 In other words, it is not one specific skill, nor is it simply about speed.
 Baroody (2011, as cited in Clarke, Nelson, & Shanley, 2016) defined fluency as the quick, accurate recall of facts and procedures, and the ability to use them efficiently (p.
 71).
 Carr et al. (2011) similarly describe it as both the retrieval of math facts as well as the ability to quickly compute answers to more complex problems.